Do you have to soak lentils before cooking them?

 Grains, pseudo-grains and pulses Think brown rice, lentils and millet deliver protein, fibre, B vitamins and minerals such as iron, zinc, copper, and magnesium.
 Known as a pseudo-grain, quinoa is actually a seed and delivers a good supply of easily digestible protein.
 A favourite, black beans provide an abundance of plant-protein and minerals like folate, potassium, iron and magnesium.
 There are more, the mentioned are my go-to base carbs — they’re also all gluten-free.
 I like to keep cooked batches of rice and lentils in the fridge, adding a big spoonful to bowls like these.
 This sort of partial meal prep allows dinner to happen in a moment.

 Ferments like sauerkraut and kimchi Real ferments are actually raw with all their nutrients intact—the natural fermentation process leaves ferments teeming with gut-friendly bacteria.
-And when we populate our systems with an array of probiotics, we support our systems, good digestion, skin, immunity and mood.
+When we populate our systems with an array of probiotics, we support our systems, good digestion, skin, immunity, and mood.
 It’s super easy (and affordable) to prepare your own at home as we do.

 Dressing Olive oil, black pepper.
 Freshly squeezed lemon juice (and zest).